GrookyGamez/LEMVLauncher/README.md

 ## Testing without Windows or internet

-`mock/` serves a complete fake Mojang: version manifest, version JSONs, client jars, libraries, assets and Java runtimes, plus a stand-in Microsoft sign-in chain and archive manifest.
+`mock/` serves a complete fake Mojang: version manifest, version JSONs, client jars, libraries, assets and Java runtimes, plus an archive manifest.
 Combined with `fakejava/`, the whole download and launch pipeline can be exercised on Linux.

 ```sh